 Though the cost of living in Yukon is relatively high, salaries are $45000 on average, making it possible to live comfortably.
 Housing prices vary in each neighborhood, from $120,000 to a high of about $191,000.

-Thanks to most of Yukon still being unspoiled wilderness, tourism plays an important part of the economy.
+Thanks to most of Yukon still being unspoiled wilderness, tourism plays an important part in the economy.

 75% of the population live in the capital city of Whitehorse and the remaining residents are scattered across the territory.
 English and French speakers make up almost 90% of the population while a full 25% of the population is aboriginal.
 German and Athabaskan languages can be heard in the smaller towns, adding to the vibrant diversity of the province.